manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 Requisitos que ainda estamos a ver onde se enquadram:

-> Only the specialist doctor is allowed to access all client data.
+>Only the specialist doctor is allowed to access all client data.

 >The application should use object serialization to ensure data persistence between two runs of the application.

+>At the same time that the client receives a notification about his test results, this information becomes available for the medical lab technicians, the clinical chemistry technologist, the specialist doctor, and the laboratory coordinator.

+>The NHS required that both simple linear and multiple linear regression algorithms should be evaluated to select the best model.